Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 25 active stops operating within Hillcrest.
-These stops serve buses along seven routes, collectively offering 1027 weekly passenger trips.
-Transport accessibility is rated moderate, with residents typically located 433 meters from the nearest stop.
-As a primarily residential area, most residents commute outward, with car being the dominant mode at 92%.
-Vehicle ownership averages 1.8 per dwelling, above the regional average.
-According to the 2021 Census, only 11.7% of residents work from home, which may reflect COVID-19 conditions.
+Public transport analysis reveals 25 active transport stops operating within Hillcrest, comprising a mix of buses.
+These stops are serviced by 7 individual routes, collectively providing 1,027 weekly passenger trips.
+Transport accessibility is rated as moderate, with residents typically located 433 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 92%.
+Vehicle ownership averages 1.8 per dwelling, which is above the regional average.
+A relatively low 11.7% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Service frequency averages 146 trips per day across all routes, equating to approximately 41 weekly trips per individual stop.